 Many extracts and files are available in a CSV format in Educator Portal.
-The extracts can be downloaded, sorted, and the data analyzed.
+They can be downloaded, sorted, and the data analyzed.
 Using the data, testing readiness can be monitored before the opening of the testing window.
-During a state's fall or spring window, the assessment coordinator can monitor testing progress and completion.
+During their state's spring assessment window, the assessment coordinator can monitor testing progress and completion.

-The following 17 extracts and files are available.
+The following 16 extracts and files are available.
 They are divided into four categories for easier access.
 The number of extracts and files varies by state.

 - Student Information

 - Current Enrollment

 - First Contact Survey File

 - PNP Settings

 - PNP Settings Count

 - Roster

 - Student Roster and First Contact Survey Status

-- Parents
+- Parents\

 - Test Administration and Monitoring

-- DLM Blueprint Coverage Summary

-- DLM Instructionally Embedded Monitoring

-- DLM On-Demand Exited File
+- DLM On-Demand Exited File\\

-- DLM On-Demand Special Circumstance File
+- DLM On-Demand Special Circumstance File\\

+- DLM Test Administration Monitoring

 - TIP Access

 - Data Management

-- Parent Portal Registration
+- Parent Portal Registration\

 - Security Agreement Completion

 - Training Status

 - Users

 - End of Year

-- DLM General Research File
+- DLM General Research File\\